waseem-medhat/skillstackr/README.md

 - The project includes a CI pipeline that runs checks for formatting and testing via Mix and linting via Credo.
-Please ensure all checks pass in submitted PRs.
+Please ensure all checks pass in submitted PR(s).

-- To do such checks locally, you can use the commands:
+- To run these checks locally, you can use the following commands:

 ```bash
 # check formatting without modifying files